RangiTaranga: Plot

-Telling her that he will be back soon, Siddharth left for a bike trip with his college friends.
-Under a thick blanket of fog, Siddharth and his friend on a motorbike, collided with the car carrying Indu, Gautham and Harini, near the Kamarottu junction.
-The accident left Harini and Siddharth, who loses his memory, as the sole survivors of the accident.
-Harini, reluctant to go back to her previous life, assumed the identity of her dead friend Indu, and informed the authorities and Siddharth that he is her husband Gautham.
-With nothing else to go on to, Siddharth accepted this as the truth.
-After learning his past, Gautham and Sandhya infiltrate the police station and search the records where they get to know about a missing persons case, where a woman goes missing on the same day (7 July), every year.
-When they check with the families of the missing women, they get to know that they were pregnant, similar to Indu and that the Guddada Bhoota is responsible for the abductions.
+Telling her that he will be back soon, Siddharth leaves for a bike trip with his college friends.
+Under a thick blanket of fog, Siddharth and his friend on a motorbike collides with the car carrying Indu, Gautham and Harini, near the Kamarottu junction.
+Harini and Siddharth, who has lost his memory, are the sole survivors of the accident.
+Harini, reluctant to go back to her previous life, assumes the identity of her now-dead friend Indu, and informes the authorities and Siddharth that he is her husband Gautham.
+With nothing else to go on to, Siddharth accepts this as the truth.
+After learning the truth about his past, Gautham and Sandhya infiltrate the police station and search the records.
+They find a strange coincidence in the missing person files: every year on July 7, a woman goes missing in the village.
+When they check with the families of the missing women, they learn that they were pregnant -- like Indu -- and that the Guddada Bhoota is responsible for the abductions.

-They initially suspect the local doctor, as he is the only person who has access to the pregnancy reports in the village, but he reveals that his girlfriend Anasuya was the first victim of the Guddada Bhoota.
-After connecting the dots, Gautham and Sandhya realise that the pregnancy reports are delivered from the hospital to the patient via post and the only person who has access to all the posts is Kalinga.
-After enquiring from Shankar, they deduce that Kalinga is the Guddada Bhoota and is responsible for the abductions.
-Kalinga's wife Anasuya had an extramarital affair with the local doctor and on July 7, when she got caught, she did not reveal the doctor's identity and Kalinga mistook Angara, a mentally ill guy from the village, to be her lover and beheaded him.
+They initially suspect the local doctor, as he is the only person who has access to the pregnancy reports in the village, but he reveals that his girlfriend, Anasuya, was the first victim of the Guddada Bhoota.
+After connecting the dots, Gautham and Sandhya realise that the pregnancy reports are delivered from the hospital to the patient via post, and the only person who has access to all the posts is Kalinga.
+After enquiring Shankar about further information, they deduce that Kalinga is the Guddada Bhoota and is responsible for the abductions.
+Kalinga's wife, Anasuya, had an extramarital affair with the local doctor; on July 7, when Kalinga found out, Anasuya did not reveal the doctor's identity, and he mistook Angara, a mentally ill man from the village, to be her lover and beheaded him.